TIPS AND TRICKS

 -- genus-- -- grex-- -- clonal name-- -- award from AOS --

-These hybrids are the result of crossing a species with a hybrid, or two hybrids from the same genus.
+These are hybrids resulting from a cross between a species and a hybrid, or from two hybrids of the same genus.

-As for intergeneric hybrids, they are hybrids resulting from the crossing of species or hybrids of different genera, but belonging to the same botanical family and are therefore genetically compatible.
-The name of the intergeneric cross is represented by an “x“, for example:
+These are hybrids resulting from crossing between species or hybrids of different genera, but genetically compatible.
+The name of the intergeneric cross will be italicized.

 HOW TO INITIATE FLOWERING OF A PHALAENOPSIS ORCHID

 Flower spike initiation for Phalaenopsis which flower in the winter (both species and hybrids), is a process that takes about 4 to 6 weeks and begins at the end of the summer.
 Starting in the month of September we must observe the following conditions:

 Temperature and photoperiod

 A temperature difference of about 8°C between day and night temperatures is needed.
 Therefore, the nights should be cooler, but no lower than 15°C. It should be warmer during the day.

 Plants should be close to the light source, whether it is a window facing the Southwest or uses an artificial light source.
 When using neon bulbs for lighting, plants should be placed with the tops of the plants 15cm below the tubes.
 There should be more space between the light source and the tops of the plants if a stronger source is being used.
 If the plant is too close to a strong light source, the leaves may burn.

 The medium should dry out well between waterings.